Bangkok

 Damnoen Saduak Floating Market, Thailand

-• Petchaburi: Petchaburi is a city that is the local capital of a province of the same name.
-Its name means the city of diamonds, and there are some beautiful things to see here.
-There are around 25,000 inhabitants in the city, not least known for its royal palace and Khao Luang Cave Temple north of the city.
+Petchaburi is a Thai city that is the local capital of a province of the same name.
+Its name means the city of diamonds, and there are also some beautiful things to see here.
+There are just over 25,000 inhabitants in the city, which is not least known for its royal palace.

 Khao Luang Cave Temple, Thailand